 However, the lines between the three super classes of assets can become blurred.
 For example, gold can be leased to jewelry and other metal manufacturers.
 Jewelry makers lease gold during periods of seasonal demand, expecting to purchase the gold on the open market and return it to the lessor before the lease term ends.
 The gold lease provides a stream of cash flows that can be valued using net present value analysis.
-In May 2006, at a lease rate of 1.5% and a gold price of \$700/ounce, the lease rate was only \$10.5.

-Precious metals can also be used as a transformable/consumable asset because they have the highest level of thermal and electrical conductivity among the metals.
-Silver, for example is used in the circuitry for most telephones and light switches.
-Gold is used in the circuitry for TVs, cars, airplanes, computers, and rocketships.
+Precious metals can also be used as transformable or consumable assets because they have the highest levels of thermal and electrical conductivity among the metals.
+Silver, for example, is used in the circuitry of most telephones and light switches.
+Gold is used in the circuitry of TVs, cars, airplanes, computers, and rocket ships.